gramoflava/jira-go-timesheet/README.md

 ## Vision

-JIRA Cloud provides some API, which can be used to request worklogs. **jira-go-timeshit** will connect to the JIRA Cloud, get worklogs for the required period and format them as a CSV-file.
+JIRA Cloud provides some API, which can be used to request worklogs. **jira-go-timeshit** will connect to the JIRA Cloud, get worklogs for the required period of time and format them as a CSV-file.

 ## Technical solution

 The project is implemented in Go and only has CLI-interface planned.

+Note: Only tested on a small project.
+I do not know well the API but have seen some paging involved.